Blank-00000/community-sybil-reports/README.md

 This repository allows the community to help find sybil attackers and help determine the final user allocations.

-The reports will be collected within this repository
+The reports will be collected within this repository.

+Please see [here](./CONTRACTS.md) for more information regarding relevant contracts.

 ## Reporting Rules